Tag Archives: Gregory Baltoro 75 backpack review

 Lodz, Poland Continue reading →

 Whether backpacking with my young kids or heading out on a multi-day climbing trip in the backcountry, I’ve carried 50 pounds or more on my back enough times with a mediocre pack to know that I don’t yearn to do that again.
 For a big load, I want a pack that’s supportive, comfortable, and more tricked out than I prefer for much lighter trips—and I know that means it will also be heavier.
-Having reviewed and liked the Baltoro 75 in the past, I wanted to try out the new, updated version.
-So I carried it with, at times, more than 50 pounds inside on a five-day, family backpacking trip down Paria Canyon, in Utah and Arizona, in late March.
-Without question, it remains among very few packs in this class that I’d want for backpacking with loads that heavy.
+I carried the Baltoro 75 with, at times, more than 50 pounds inside on a five-day, family backpacking trip down Paria Canyon, in Utah and Arizona.
+Without question, it remains one of the very few packs in this category that I’d want for backpacking with loads that heavy, and arguably the best in its class.
 Continue reading →